Skip to content

 Chief Technical General Manager

 Joined the company in 1991.
-Specializing in rivers and disaster prevention, he has worked for many years on flood control planning and disaster prevention and mitigation measures.
-Currently, as Chief Technical General Manager, he is promoting business concepts and technological development aimed at strengthening national resilience and realizing a society with zero functional downtime.
-Registered Professional Engineer (PE) (Comprehensive Technical Management - Construction - Rivers, Erosion Control and Coastal/Marine Engineering, Construction - Rivers, Erosion Control and Coastal/Marine Engineering).
+Specialized in rivers and disaster prevention, has been worked for many years on flood control planning and disaster prevention and mitigation measures.
+Currently, as a Chief Technical General Manager, he is promoting business concepts and technological development aimed at strengthening national resilience and realizing a society with zero functional downtime.
+Professional Engineer (PE) (Comprehensive Technical Management - Construction - Rivers, Erosion Control and Coastal/Marine Engineering, Construction - Rivers, Erosion Control and Coastal/Marine Engineering).

 Shogo NAGAO

 Joined the company in 2021.
 Engaged in supporting the formulation of public transportation plans and policy/project evaluation work related to transportation infrastructure development.
-Utilizing human flow data and transportation demand forecasting technology, I conduct effectiveness evaluations of transportation policies for local governments and private railway operators, supporting decision-making regarding policy implementation.
-In recent years, in addition to evaluating urban and transportation policies using economic models and land use/transportation models, I have also been working on exploring the potential of micromobility in urban and regional areas.
-Associate Professional Engineer (PE) (construction sector).
+Utilizing human flow data and transportation demand forecasting technology to conduct effectiveness evaluations of transportation policies for local governments and private railway operators for supporting decision-making regarding policy implementation.
+In recent years, in addition to evaluating urban and transportation policies using economic models and land use/transportation models, he has also been working on exploring the potential of micromobility in urban and regional areas.
+Pre-Professional Engineer (Construction sector).

 Haruka SUZUKI

 Joined the company in 2022.
-For the first three years, I was engaged in technical cooperation work, mainly in river management and flood control, in developing countries, as part of ODA projects.
-Currently, I am involved in survey and planning work related to river planning and basin flood control for national and local governments.
-I am also working on disaster risk assessment using satellite image analysis and AI, and the social implementation of disaster prevention services through co-creation with private companies.
-I am a registered Professional Engineer (PE) (construction sector).
+For the first three years, engaged in technical cooperation work, mainly in river management and flood control, in developing countries, as part of ODA projects.
+Currently, involved in survey and planning work related to river planning and river basin-wide flood management for national and local governments.
+Also work on disaster risk assessment using satellite image analysis and AI, and the social implementation of disaster prevention services through co-creation with private companies.
+Professional Engineer (PE) (Construction sector).

 Hiroaki MAEDA

-After joining the company in 2020, I worked in the field of river disaster prevention, including river planning, flood control planning, and flood analysis.
-I was involved in the development of flood control planning that takes climate change into account and real-time inundation prediction systems.
-Subsequently, I promoted water disaster risk analysis, disaster prevention measures, and BCP/BCM support for private companies.
-In recent years, I have joined Digital Service Div., where I leverage my knowledge in the disaster prevention field to handle business development, service development, and marketing support with co-creation companies.
-I am Professional Engineer (PE) (construction sector) and a Disaster Prevention Specialist.
+After joining the company in 2020, worked in the field of river disaster prevention, including river planning, flood control planning, and flood analysis.
+Involved in the development of flood control planning that takes climate change into account and real-time inundation prediction systems.
+Subsequently, promoted water disaster risk analysis, disaster prevention measures, and BCP/BCM support for private companies.
+In recent years, joined the Digital Service Div., where he leverages his knowledge in the disaster prevention field to handle business development, service development, and marketing support with co-creation companies.
+Professional Engineer (PE) (Construction sector) and a Disaster Prevention Specialist.

 RELATED POSTS